 There are many, great, native plants to use in a your design.
 Native plants are adapted to our cold winters, wet springs, and very dry summers.
 For ideas, look at plants that grow near wetlands, streams, rivers, and ponds and mimic those combinations.

 There are 3 basic zones to a rain garden:

 Zone 1- This is the bottom of the rain garden.
 It is inundated with water after storm events, and has wet/mesic soil between storm events.
 Select plants that grow in wetlands, ephemeral streams, or along the water’s edge.
 Try plants like:

 - Swamp Milkweed/ Asclepias incarnata

 - Soft Rush/ Juncus effusus

-Zone 2/FAC- Inundated after storm events, dry soil between storm events.
-For the interior “walls” of the rain garden, try plants like:
+Zone 2- This is the sides of the garden.
+It is inundated after storm events and dry soil between storm events.
+For the interior “walls” try plants like: